 Skip to Content

-We promote the humane and responsible care of animals through scientific research and education, and develop ethical principles to guide human-animal interactions and biotechnology.
+We promote the humane and responsible care of animals, both in the wild and in captivity through scientific research and education.
+We also work on ethical principles to guide human-animal interactions and biotechnology.

 We promote the development and application of the Three Rs (reduction, refinement, and replacement) in research, teaching and testing and are working on the development of computerised substitutes for animals used in veterinary training.